TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Adventures in Inland Sicily

 Cutting inland, I take a wrong turn.
 The road serpentines through what feels like every town center in Sicily’s interior.
-Most Sicilian villages are not decorated for Christmas in the commercial way that is so common in the U.S. The local radio waves play everything from beebop to Italian pop rather than Christmas jingles.
+Most Sicilian villages are not decorated for Christmas in the commercial way that is so common in the U.S. The local radio waves play everything from bebop to Italian pop rather than Christmas jingles.

 The detour leads to Caltabellota, a small village perched atop a rocky crag.
-My guidebook calls it “mist-shrouded”, but during my visit the view extends 19 kilometers to where an azure haze announces the Mediterranean.
+My guidebook calls it “mist-shrouded,” but during my visit, the view extends 19 kilometers to where an azure haze announces the Mediterranean.
 800 meters above the town sit the ruins of a Norman castle.
 From this aerie, green slopes drop precipitously on all sides.
 The town spreads out in a warren of narrow medieval streets and terracotta rooftops.
 An icy wind threatens to dispose of my guidebook.

-Caltabellota drapes on the hillside
+Caltabellota drapes on the hillside in Sicily.

-Caltabellota drapes on the hillside.
+Caltabellota is a town that drapes on the hillside.

-Church at the top of Caltabellota
+Church at the top of Caltabellota in Sicily.

 Church at the top of Caltabellota.